-At Mayo Clinic, you and your doctor discuss treatment options for chronic mesenteric ischemia.
-The most appropriate treatment depends on the severity of your symptoms, the cause and extent of your artery blockage and your other medical conditions.
-Lifestyle changes such as eating healthy, exercising and smoking cessation are important parts of treatment.
+At Mayo Clinic, you and your doctor discuss treatment options for mesenteric ischemia.
+The most appropriate treatment depends on the severity of your symptoms, the cause and extent of your artery blockage, and your other medical conditions.
+Lifestyle changes such as switching to a healthy diet, exercising and stopping smoking are important parts of treatment.

-Acute mesenteric ischemia is a medical emergency and requires immediate surgery.
+Acute mesenteric ischemia is a medical emergency and requires immediate treatment.

 Once your doctor determines that your stomach pain is caused by blocked intestinal arteries, you may need surgery.
 Doctors at Mayo Clinic perform conventional and minimally invasive procedures to improve blood flow to your intestines.
-Surgical options include:
+Options include:

 - Mesenteric artery bypass.
 A bypass creates an alternate route for blood to flow around the narrowed or blocked artery.
 Your surgeon sews a substitute blood vessel (graft) to a main artery to restore blood flow.

 - Mesenteric endarterectomy.
 In an endarterectomy, your doctor makes an incision in the large blood vessel that branches off your heart (aorta) to reach the mesenteric arteries and remove fat and cholesterol buildup (plaques) or the blood clot blocking the artery.